Sanchitraina1999/mrbs/README.md

 JWT_SECRET = ANY_SECRET_ALPHANUMERIC_STRING
 ```

-Now, that node modules that installed.
+Now, that the node modules are installed.

 Initialize the database with:
 ```